Gyanluwang/Linear_Regression/README.md

 * 'Area Population': Population of city house is located in
 * 'Price': Price that the house sold at
 * 'Address': Address for the house

+Please follow the solution as given in the jupyter notebook with description

+Thank you